 CEO of Caesars has doubts about the launch of online sports betting in Maryland this year

-During Caesars Entertainment’s earnings call this week, worries about mobile Maryland sports betting launching in time for the 2022 NFL season grew.
+During Caesars Entertainment’s earnings call this week, worries about mobile MD sports betting launching in time for the 2022 NFL season grew.

 Caesars CEO Tom Reeg discussed expenses connected with launching online sports betting in a new state during Tuesday’s Q&A part of the conference call.